ivan-sincek/penetration-testing-cheat-sheet/README.md

 Keep in mind that on different URL paths a web server can host different web applications or some other services entirely, e.g. `somesite.com/app_one/` and `somesite.com/app_two/`.

 While scanning for vulnerabilities or running any other intensive scans, periodically check the web application/service in case it crashed so you can alert the client as soon as possible.
-Also, many times you will get temporarily blocked by a web application firewall (WAF) or some other security product and all your subsequent requests will be invalid.
+Also, many times you might get temporarily blocked by a web application firewall (WAF) or some other security product and all your subsequent requests will be invalid.

 If a web application all of sudden stops responding, try to access the web application with your mobile data (e.g. use a different IP).
 It is possible that your current IP was temporarily blocked.